 Under the guise of medicines and medical equipment, cosmetics, injection implants for “puffing up” lips and other far from essential goods are imported into Ukraine at a preferential VAT rate.
-The budget is losing, customs officers are losing it.
+The budget is losing, customs officers are doing the opposite.

 These are the summary results of a recent audit conducted by the Court of Accounts.